DuffyFay/BMI-caculation/README.md

 Implements an efficient primality test by checking divisibility only up to half of the number.
 Flexible: Easily adjustable for the number of primes displayed (NUMBER_OF_PRIMES) and the number of primes per line (NUMBER_OF_PRIMES_PER_LINE).
 Outputs the prime numbers in a neat and organized format.

+## Average And Count Above

+This Java program calculates the average of a set of numbers and then determines how many of those numbers are above the average.
+The program first prompts the user to enter the number of items, then takes each number as input and calculates the sum.
+After that, it computes the average and iterates through the numbers again to count how many numbers are above the average.
+Finally, it prints out the average and the count of numbers above the average.

 ## Contributing